Contents

 Threats

 Both animals face similar threats in East Africa.
 The specific threats they face differ.
-Elephants are targeted by poachers for their ivory.
-While hippos are hunted for their meat.
+Poachers target elephants for their ivory.
+At the same time, hippos are hunted for their meat.

 Elephants are also threatened by habitat loss due to human encroachment.
-While hippos are threatened by the destruction of their aquatic habitats.
+At the same time, the destruction of their aquatic habitats threatens hippos.

 What are the best places to see elephants and hippos in Tanzania?